equinor/radix-public-site/public-site/docs/guides/jobs/configure-jobs.md

 - `timeLimitSeconds` (optional) defines maximum running time for a job.
 - `backoffLimit` (optional) defines the number of times a job will be restarted if its container exits in error.
 - `notifications.webhook` (optional) the Radix application component or job component endpoint, where Radix batch events will be posted when any of its job-component's running jobs or batches changes states.
+- `batchStatusRules` - (optional) rules to define batch statuses by their jobs statuses.
+See [batchStatusRules](/radix-config/index.md#batchstatusrules) for a job for more information.

 ### schedulerPort